aeonSolutions/PCB-Prototyping-Catalogue/README.md

 **The most recent PCB design added is:** a 2.9 E-Ink Display that requires no batteries.

-Below there's a list of available Kicad Projects with PCB designs and components.
-Enjoy!

 In here one will find the folowing kind of solutions:

 *Wired Connectivity*